Chapter 1:

 At that moment, I used all my remaining brain power to attempt forming a connection between the Mathematics grad course and puzzles.
 I failed.

 “You know… I like numbers, they’re everywhere.
-Angles, values, quantities, places… And the world is like a really big puzzle”, the more explained, the less I understood.
+Angles, values, quantities, places… And the world is like a really big puzzle”, the more she explained, the less I understood.
 “I plan specializing in cryptography”, she added.

 She stepped on the sand, and I remained on the sidewalk.
-It’s not like I didn’t want to walk on the sand, but it didn’t make much sense to me to do so while wearing shoes.
+It’s not like I didn’t want to walk on the sand, but it didn’t make much sense for me to do so while wearing shoes.
 It was already too warm outside for someone with my jacket and khakis combination, and Rio probably thought the same thing in regards to her sweatshirt.

-On the beach, nothing was far from what I had expected.
+At the beach, nothing was far from what I had expected.
 Seashells, sand, parasols, people, faces, slippers, balls, toys, and finally, the sea.
 There was also the Sun, and the reflexes that made the sea look shiny, and also things I couldn’t see, like the rocks, corals, and fish in the water.

 And… A camera?